 In a bowl, mix the cream and milk with the eggs, salt, ground black pepper, cayenne pepper, and thyme.
 Evenly distribute the roasted bell peppers and feta cheese on the surface of the partially baked pastry shell.
 Then layer the sautéed leeks over them.
 Pour the cream and egg mixture over the peppers, feta and leeks.
-Bake in the oven for 25-30 minutes.
+Bake in oven pre-heated to 180°C for 25-30 minutes.
 Once done, the surface of the quiche should be golden brown and its volume increased from puffing up.
 Verify doneness by inserting a knife into the center.
 If it comes out clean, remove from the oven and allow to cool for 5-10 minutes.
 Best enjoyed with a green salad.

 *Julia Child’s Mastering the Art of French Cooking has a fantastic illustrated section demonstrating how to properly roll pastry dough and now to press it into a quiche pan.